phbroc/jwplayerController/README.md

 5. Edit [build/web/index.html](build/web/index.html) to put your own JW Player key.
 6. Copy and rename [build/web/scenarios/scenario01.json](build/web/scenarios/scenario01.json) in scenario02.json.
 7. Edit your scenario02.json file.
-8. Upload all your web/ folder to a wen server.
+8. Upload all your web/ folder to a web server.
 9. Run the file index.html?scenario=scenarios%2Fscenario02.json

 Doing this, you just have two files to edit, the index.html for your JW Player key and the JSON file containing the scenario.